Detroit Red Wings season ends, but competition for top hockey fan heats up

 Winner for Team MVP takes home a $500 prize pack and overall Ultimate MVP winner snags a $3,000 assortment of prizes including their trading card as part of Upper Deck's 2021-22 The Cup card set (and bragging rights.)

 WTOL 11 caught up with last year's Detroit Red Wings winner and one of this year's hopefuls to see what it takes to be the ultimate Wings (and hockey) fan.
 Both share the same diehard passion, but in different ways.
-One has the ultimate fan cave, inheriting his love of the Red Wings - and decades of being a season ticket holder - from his parents.
+One has the ultimate fan cave you've got to see to believe and inherited his love of the Red Wings - and decades of being a season ticket holder - from his parents.

 The other is in the final five for this year's top Red Wings fan honor, whose story shares similar roots that began as a kid.
 She's undoubtedly seen more losses than wins from her team as the Red Wings weather a tough rebuild.
-She amassed a streak of unbroken consecutive in-person games dating back to a time that marked her own personal win by kicking a bad habit and replacing it with a healthier one.
-Detroit Red Wings hockey.
+She amassed a streak of unbroken consecutive in-person games dating back to a time that marked her own personal win by kicking a bad habit and replacing it with a healthier one: Detroit Red Wings hockey.

 Let's introduce you to the guy who leaves some big skates to fill as the reigning Team MVP.